 19. Be DILIGENT – Put More Effort into Building Your Team

 When you employ someone – you rent a body.
 If you want productive work you need their heart and mind too.
-Learn to be a better leader and put much more effort into recruitment, coaching & training efforts.
+Learn to be a better leader and put much more effort into recruitment, coaching & training as well as your leading efforts.
 One hour of good recruitment saves 100’s of hours of pain and effort.

 20. Be DISCIPLINED – Leading requires More Doing, Less Knowing and Avoid Distractions

 Most people know what to do – they just don’t do it.
 Build your discipline muscle over time by choosing to do the right thing.
 Avoid doing blame, reasons, excuses, bad attitude and denial.
 Don’t fool yourself with distractions and addictions.
 Read the book “Switch” by Chip and Dan Heath for ideas on changing when change is hard.

 So what really makes any practice or business successful? –

 Good people with a good plan following a good process will usually get good performance.
 Success requires something extra – the right people with the right strategy doing the right things at the right time & place.

 In turbulent times it’s essential to choose the right strategies and make the most of ALL your resources.

 You only have a limited amount of time, energy, attention, money and support – so you need a great plan and most importantly the drive and discipline to implement it!